ebpark16/predicting_HSCT_survival/README.md

 This dataset is taken from the UCI Machine Learning Repository, and can be found here: https://archive.ics.uci.edu/ml/datasets/Bone+marrow+transplant%3A+children.

 This data was collected by researchers studying the long-term survival of children after receiving hematopoietic stem cell transplantation.
-There were two main focuses of the study: 1. compare the results of transplantation from perpipheral blood stem cells and bone marrow, 2. analyze the impact of CD34+ and CD3+ cell doses in the grafts.
+There were two main focuses of the study: 1. compare the results of transplantation from peripheral blood stem cells and bone marrow, 2. analyze the impact of CD34+ and CD3+ cell doses in the grafts.

 The data comprises data from 187 pediatric patients, with 37 attributes overall.
 These attributes contain information relating to the transplant donor and patient's ages, the type of disease that the patient has, the characteristics of the match between donor and patient, the CD34+ and CD3+ cell doses, recovery statistics, and whether the patient survived.